Symptoms Of A Bad Engine Immobilizer

 2. Check and, if applicable, replace your car battery.

-They might establish that the immobilizer itself is indeed the root issue.
+They might establish that the immobilizer itself is indeed the essential issue.
 At this point, they’ll replace the module with a new one and program it to match the ECU.
 The key will also need reprogramming.

-Expect this to cost around $300 to $600, including labor.
+Expect this to cost around $300 to $600, including work.

 Remember, your symptoms could also represent any other misfire-causing problem: